josephlimb/triangle/README.md

 # Project Notes

 ## Project Assumptions
-- The "Triangle" type for triangle classification was used aa a catch all for those that were not listed
+- The "Triangle" type for triangle classification was used as a catch all for those that were not listed

 ## License